VFPX/VFPXDeployment/docs/ThorUpdate.md

 In addition to whatever subdirectories your project root folder contains, it will also contain BuildProcess, InstalledFiles, and ThorUpdater subdirectories, and if enabled, some folders and files used for documentation in VFPX community standard.

 ## Setup Guide
 This is the step-by-step guide to set up your VFPX / Thor project.
-Some information is identicall to [VFPX Deployment process](#vfpx-deployment-process).
+Some information is identical to [VFPX Deployment process](#vfpx-deployment-process).
 See [Setting up the build process](#setting-up-the-build-process)

 In it's most simple way the setup for a project works like: